 Update on our Scope of Accreditation

-As part of our ongoing commitment to quality, safety, and compliance, the Pathology Laboratory services at Leeds Teaching Hospitals NHS Trust (specifically relating to Blood Sciences, Specialist Laboratory Medicine, and Microbiology) are undergoing a planned relocation to the new Centre for Laboratory Medicine (CfLM) facility, along with the implementation of a new Laboratory Information Management System (LIMS) and the verification and validation of new equipment procured under the provisions of a new regional managed service contract.
+As part of our ongoing commitment to quality, safety, and compliance, the Pathology Laboratory services at Leeds Teaching Hospitals NHS Trust (specifically relating to Blood Sciences, Specialist Laboratory Medicine, and Microbiology) are nearing completion of a planned relocation to the new Centre for Laboratory Medicine (CfLM) facility, along with the implementation of a new Laboratory Information Management System (LIMS) and the verification and validation of new equipment procured under the provisions of a new regional managed service contract.

-This is a proactive and precautionary measure to maximise the resource available to support safe and efficient transfer of operations during the critical transition period, ensuring the time required to fully optimise and embed laboratory processes without rushing.
+This was a proactive and precautionary measure to maximise the resource available to support safe and efficient transfer of operations during the critical transition period, ensuring the time required to fully optimise and embed laboratory processes without rushing.
 Maintaining our standard assessment schedule during this period would not provide that flexibility.

 - All testing will continue under our ISO 15189 2022-accredited single Quality Management System, with full adherence to validated procedures and standard operating practices falling under this remit.